Hiikey7/smartbetgenerator/README.md

 4. **Frontend not connecting to backend**:

    - Ensure both frontend and backend are running
-   - Check that the API calls in `src/components/SaveLoadSlips.tsx` and `src/pages/SavedSlips.tsx` point to the correct backend URL (`http://localhost:3001`)
+   - Check that the API calls in `src/components/SaveLoadSlips.tsx` and `src/pages/SavedSlips.tsx` point to the correct backend URL (configured via `VITE_API_BASE_URL` environment variable, defaulting to `http://localhost:3001`)
    - Check browser console for CORS errors (should be handled by the backend)

 5. **Empty saved slips page**: